CodeforSouth/HackNight-GuideBook/README.md

 CIC.

 For that, you will need to contact Sally Guzik (guzik@cictr.com).
-Please CC the co-captains if you do this (Cristina and Ernie).
+Please CC the co-captains if you do this (Julie, Danielle, Chris).

 ## Running the Hack Night